apaivinen/powerautomate/Tomorrows calendar entries summary notification/readme.md

 # Tomorrows Calendar entries summary notification to teams

-This flow is used to give a summary of tomorrows outlook (business) entries to teams chat as a flow bot.
+This flow gives a summary of tomorrows outlook calendar (business) entries to teams chat as a flow bot.